 To stay lean, Finance and Procurement should also work together at a strategic level to tackle cumbersome, manual supplier-related processes that may have been overlooked or endured in previous years.
 They won't just prove costly themselves, they'll create bottlenecks and waste elsewhere too.
 But when you encounter these, you'll often find there's a digital solution available to conquer them.

-This will also generate the insight you can use to optimise your spend, supplier base, contracts and all-round efficiency.
-As a result, you won't just become a faster, leaner and smarter organisation...you'll have the numbers to demonstrate it's happening.
+This will also generate the insight you can use to optimize your spend, supplier base, contracts and all-round efficiency.
+As a result, you won't just become a faster, leaner and smarter organization...you'll have the numbers to demonstrate it's happening.